Housing options - help and advice

 Renting from a private landlord

 Many people find renting privately is the simplest and quickest way to get a home in the place they want to stay in.
-The Private Residential Tenancy has replaced short assured / assured tenancies.
+All new private sector tenants since December 2017 have a Private Residential Tenancy.
+They replaced short assured / assured tenancies.

 As a private renter, you now have much stronger rights.
 These are